Easy fitness tips for moms contains affiliate links.

-Log your sessions each day on a note pad and keep track of what you are accomplishing.
+Log your sessions each day in your planner and keep track of what you are accomplishing.
 It’s a great way to stay accountable and push yourself to increase your workout.

-It’s easy to skip meals when your busy being a mom.
-Have daily meal plans and healthy snacks prepped for each day.
+It’s easy to skip meals or eat junk when you are busy being a mom.
+Have daily meal plans and healthy snacks prepared the night before.
 Pick your fuel wisely by having granola bars, fruits and nuts on hand when hunger strikes.
 Keep portions in check by controlling how much you put on your plate.
 I won’t even go into the amount of water you should intake, we all know this is important.
 I will say that hydration is key and you need to lay off the dark drinks.
 My number one rule is, if you can’t see through it, you can’t drink it.
-So skip the sodas and opt for clear fruit juices if you need flavor.
+Skip the sodas and opt for sparkling water if you need flavor.

 Get Moving with Chores

-Put on some upbeat music and get some chores done.
-Spend 20 minutes with upbeat music on while you clean the house.
-Music may help get you more physically motivated and moving.
-Nothing like getting physically fit while you conquer vacuuming, sweeping and cleaning the bathroom.
+Put on some upbeat music and clean the house.
+Music helps get you more physically motivated and moving.
+Nothing like getting physically fit while you conquer vacuuming, wiping baseboards and cleaning the bathroom.

 Do you have any more easy fitness tips for moms that don’t include going to a gym?
 I’d love to add them to my new routine.